rec/gitz/README.rst

-🗜 gitz - tiny useful git commands, some dangerous 🗜XX
+🗜 gitz - tiny useful git commands, some dangerous
 -------------------------------------------------------------------

 This is a collection of fourteen little git utilities, each of which does one